quocdat22/recommend_movie_api/README.md

 - **Dockerized**: Comes with a multi-stage `Dockerfile` for building a small, efficient, and secure production image.
 - **Dependency Injection**: The recommendation model is loaded only once at startup for maximum performance.
 - **Configurable**: Settings are managed via a `.env` file and a `configs/` directory.
+- **Comprehensive Monitoring**: Built-in Prometheus metrics for performance tracking, with Grafana dashboards for visualization.

 ---